 - Low latency storage media – flash/NVMe, SCM, and PMEM deliver orders of magnitude more IOPS compared to magnetic media

-- Data management features are built over a common foundation across all protocols enabling customers movement of existing SAN workloads to take advantange of NVMe-oF with copyless migration.
+- Data management features built over a common foundation across all protocols, enabling customers to move existing SAN workloads and use copyless migration

 - AI-powered software tools within Hitachi Ops Center simplify management and improve IT operational efficiencies

 - Highly-reviewed support team

 - Solid stability and performance

 - A few users complained about the administrative software or the overall management console

 Pure Storage offers two arrays: FlashArray//X is aimed at high performance while FlashArray//C is the high-capacity product.
 Depending on the application and environment, one array will be preferable.
 Each are all-flash NVMe arrays, with NVMe-oF functionality.